<?xml version="1.0" encoding="UTF-8"?>

 <channel>

-<atom:link href="http://www.blogaboutbooks.com/category/business-technology/computers-internet/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.blogaboutbooks.com/category/business-technology/computers-internet/feed/" rel="self" type="application/rss+xml" />

 <description>Book Review Blog: Reviews, Discussions and Recommendations</description>